 China announced that it is opening its border and resuming all types of visas for foreigners, starting 15 March 2023.
-However, not all visa-exemptions have resumed yet.
+However, the visa-exemptions for Singaporeans were only reinstated on 26 July 2023.

 This article was originally written based on my own experience applying for Tourism Visa (L Visa) in March 2023.
 However, several things have changed, especially regarding appointment.
 So, I try my best to update this article to reflect the latest situation.